section-engineering-education/engineering-education/content/articles/create-and-run-a-dot-net-unit-testing-project/index.md

 All .net languages utilize NUnit, a widely known unit-testing framework.
 It's a free and open-source program that lets you manually code scripts.
 It allows for the performance of simultaneous data-driven tests.

 ### Types of approaches to unit testing
 The available unit testing methods include:

-- **Manual**- You need to create an explanatory document describing each step in the process for those who use a manual approach.
+- **Manual:** You need to create an explanatory document describing each step in the process for those who use a manual approach.

-- **Automated**- Automated unit tests are still the most popular approach.
+- **Automated:** Automated unit tests are still the most popular approach.
 When using an automated method, it's usual to create test cases inside a testing framework.

 All failed tests will be noted and reported, as well as a description of all successful tests.

-### Techniques for Testing Units
+### Techniques for testing units
 Black box testing involves testing the user interface and input and output, while White box testing focuses on the functional behavior of the software application.

 Test suites, methods, test cases, and risk assessments are carried out using gray box testing.
 The user interface of a software program is tested via black-box testing.

 The following are unit testing techniques:

-- Statements included in the scope
+- Statements included in the scope.
-- Coverage of the decision-making process
+- Coverage of the decision-making process.
-- Coverage of Different Branches
+- Coverage of Different Branches.
-- Coverage of the Situation
+- Coverage of the Situation.
-- Coverage by a Finite State Machine
+- Coverage by a Finite State Machine.

-### Benefits of Unit testing
+### Benefits of unit testing

-- **A greater rate of progress:**
-Writing unit tests saves developers time by reducing the amount of time they spend troubleshooting.
+- **A greater rate of progress:** Writing unit tests saves developers time by reducing the amount of time they spend troubleshooting.
 Adding new features to the product and then refactoring the code will be easier for developers if they have confidence in what may fail.
 This is impossible without unit testing.

-- **New and improved Concept:**
-Creating unit tests helps developers see how their code will be used across the system, leading to a better overall design.
+- **New and improved concept:** Creating unit tests helps developers see how their code will be used across the system, leading to a better overall design.

-- **The use of a more robust feedback mechanism:**
-It will be possible to evaluate the current status of the system after all unit tests have been performed.
+- **The use of a more robust feedback mechanism:** It will be possible to evaluate the current status of the system after all unit tests have been performed.
 These tests provide programmers a better idea of the state of the code, such as whether it's finished or not.
 Test environment modifications may impact the code base, but the feedback system can assist in communicating how the test environment is doing.

-- **It is a useful pre-regression tool:**
-Developers will be able to restructure or reorganize code with ease after all unit tests have been completed.
+- **It is a useful pre-regression tool:** Developers will be able to restructure or reorganize code with ease after all unit tests have been completed.
 Developers may rest easy knowing that their changes won't harm other modules or the whole system.

-- **Cost-cutting:**
-An expensive patch may be required if a problem is found late in the development process.
-Early detection of fundamental issues (which may have a significant impact on the system later) using a well-designed set of unit tests helps keep maintenance costs down in the long run.
+- **Cost-cutting:** An expensive patch may be required if a problem is found late in the development process.
+Early detection of fundamental issues (which may have a significant impact on the system later on) using a well-designed set of unit tests helps keep maintenance costs down in the long run.

 ### Creating a project
 1. When creating a new project, we will use Visual Studio and create a new project from the start menu.

 ![create a new project](/engineering-education/create-and-run-a-dot-net-unit-testing-project/image1.png)